timcdlucas/REMpaper/README.md

 ## The code

-This script solves many of the more complicated REM models.
-It uses the symbolic algebra package sympy.
+The main script is REM Analysis.py.
+This script solves the complicated REM models and uses a variety of tests to check that they are correct.
+It uses the symbolic algebra package sympy in python.

+regionsPlot.R is a script for plotting where the different models are located in parameter space.

 #### Models

 This [pdf](ModelRegions.pdf) shows the qualitatively different model regions.

-For most models in the pdf, there should be a section in the script that gives
+A number of functions are defined near the top of the script.
+These include a function for calculating the model solution named `calcModel`, a number of tests of the model (which are then all run from the function `allChecks` and some latex outputting utilities in `parseLaTeX`.

+Each model should then have

 ##### Model number and region
 The model number relates to the numbers in the pdf and my notebook.
 Each model should have the all the inequalities that define the region in the top code block as well.